Vivianveka/My-First-Project-Documentation/README.md

        1. data manipulation
        2. data munching

-### Project 2 Overview of Kultra Mega Stores Inventory Analysis
+### Project 2 Overview of Kultra Mega Stores Inventory Analysis [SEE PROJECT](https://drive.google.com/file/d/1KmNoXKgkNiFEEuag1adMWJ7J4ACW6FC0/view?usp=sharing)

 As a Business Intelligence Analyst working with the Abuja Division of Kultra Mega Stores (KMS), I was responsible for analyzing order data between 2009–2012.
-KMS specializes in office supplies and furniture, catering to individuals, small retailers, and corporate clients across Nigeria.
+KMS specializes in office supplies and furniture, catering to individuals, small retail(ers, and corporate clients across Nigeria.
 Using SQL, I was tasked with uncovering patterns in:
 - Customer behavior
 - Product performance